Donald R. Froelich serves as second Vice President of the Board of Directors for the Moulton Niguel Water District.

 Vice President Froelich takes great pride in listening to Moulton Niguel’s customers and identifying new ways to improve service, streamline operations, and save taxpayer funds in the community.
 For example, as Chairman of the Saddleback Valley Unified School District Citizens Oversight Bond Committee, Vice President Froelich helped ensure that $160 million in school bond construction resources reached local classrooms and facilities that voters intended to assist.

-In addition to his service at Moulton Niguel, Vice President Froelich serves on the Orange County Waste Management and Recycling Commission, which oversees management of the landfills in Orange County.
+In addition to his service at Moulton Niguel, Vice President Froelich serves on the Orange County Waste Management and Recycling Commission, which oversees the management of the landfills in Orange County.
 In this role, Commissioner Froelich promotes environmentally responsible waste practices to protect our beaches, creeks and natural habitats.
 He is also an alternate representative to the Independent Special Districts of Orange County (ISDOC) and the South Orange County Wastewater Authority (SOCWA).